How ‘wise-guy’ Switzerland is outwitting the WTO

 Government backing of the agricultural industry in Switzerland is stronger than in practically anywhere else in the world.
 Now and again, however, the country faces criticism from the World Trade Organization (WTO).

 More than half of the Swiss economy’s earnings are generated abroad.
 This is why the country is committed to breaking down international trade barriers while protecting its own agricultural industry with record-high duties and subsidies.
-It implements the (WTO) requirements so cleverly that it has so far evaded all reproach.
+It implements the WTO requirements so cleverly that it has so far evaded all reproach.

 The most recent example of this is the so-called Schoggigesetz (chocolate law).
 With the WTO Agreement on Agriculture prohibiting all future export subsidies, Switzerland will be forced to revise this law, which governs subsidies for food exporters.